gctools-outilsgc/aurora-website/src/docs/en/notifications/logic.md

 **You can not:**
 * Create an organization
-* Identify a user as your supervisor but remain not part of their organization
+* Identify a user as your supervisor and not join their organization
 * Modify an organization
 * Delete an organization